-I co-founded “Aces”, a media solutions agency where Mohammed and I had many customers who were YouTubers (gamers and streamers), we were responsible for editing the videos and visual content. we worked for Pubg Mobile Sudanese League (PMSL) which was the biggest Sudanese league at the time with the highest awards for E-Sports, we continued our journey in E-Sports Media Production until we decided to change the market in mid-2022.
+I co-founded Aces, a media solutions agency where Mohammed and I had customers who were mostly gamers (YouTubers and Streamers).
+We were responsible for editing the videos and visual content.
+We worked for PUBG Mobile Sudanese League (PMSL), which was the biggest Sudanese league at the time, with the highest awards for esports.
+We continued our journey in E-Sports Media Production until we decided to change the market in mid-2022.
+Saham was born, and we initially had plans to target Sudanese businesses.
+We made a bit few money, and suddenly everyone got busy with their life.

 Tutipay journey taught me a bunch of stuff

-you need to showcase your skills, if Reem never knew about what I can do she would never recommend me
+You need to showcase your skills.
+If Reem never knew what I could do, she would never recommend me

 that companies require funding and teams (you can't do it all yourself)

-working with people who share the same mindset but have different beliefs, and values is perhaps the best environment you can work at.
+Working with people who share the same mindset is perhaps the best environment you can work in.

 My recent articles: